nixworks/public/news/2017/10/2/two-women-charged-with-the-assassination-of-kim-jong-nam-plead-not-guilty-in-a-malaysian-court-because-they-thought-it-was-a-tv-prank-he-wa.md

 ### [2017-10-2](/news/2017/10/2/index.md)

-# Two Women charged with the assassination of Kim Jong-nam plead not guilty in a Malaysian court because they thought it was a TV prank.
+# Two women charged with the assassination of Kim Jong-nam plead not guilty in a Malaysian court because they thought it was a TV prank.
 He was the eldest son of deceased North Korean leader Kim Jong-il and the half-brother of current North Korean leader Kim Jong-un.